YumengLiang/FG-LiquID/README.md

 This is code of our deep learning model proposed in IMWUT 2021 paper 《FG-LiquID: A Contact-less Fine-grained Liquid Identifier by Pushing the Limits of Millimeter-wave Sensing》 https://dl.acm.org/doi/10.1145/3478075

+You could replace your own data and generate the corresponding list

 It works well in the environment with: